WybrenKoelmans/VVV/README.md

 1. Install [Vagrant 1.8.x](https://www.vagrantup.com/downloads.html)
     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
-1. Optionally, install some convenient Vagrant plugins:
-    1. Install the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin with `vagrant plugin install vagrant-hostsupdater`
-        * Note: This step is not a requirement, though it does make the process of starting up a virtual machine nicer by automating the entries needed in your local machine's `hosts` file to access the provisioned VVV domains in your browser.
-        * If you choose not to install this plugin, a manual entry should be added to your local `hosts` file that looks like this: `192.168.50.4  vvv.dev local.wordpress.dev src.wordpress-develop.dev build.wordpress-develop.dev`
-    1. Install the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin with `vagrant plugin install vagrant-triggers`
 1. Add the following entries to your local `hosts` file:
 ```
     192.168.50.4 vvv